lispjnn/RickAndMorty/README.md

 This project showcases characters from the *Rick and Morty* API.

 ## Getting Started
+You can check out my deployment at: [https://rick-and-morty-hazel-omega.vercel.app/](https://rick-and-morty-hazel-omega.vercel.app/), or follow the steps below!
 ### Prerequisites
 - Node.js installed on your machine.